sanvitmahajan32-bit/My-simple-amt-web/README.md

-This my first basic wb page  for practce
+This my first basic wb page  for practice